SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

         ...
     }
     ```
-2. Remove the following from the same package.json file
+2. Remove the following from the same `package.json` file

     - `rimraf` from `devDependencies`
     - `undeploy`, `build and deploy` from `scripts`

-3. From the terminal run the following command:
+3. From the terminal, run the following command:
    ```
    npm add -D @sap/cds-dk
    ```
    This will add `@sap/cds-dk` as a devDependency to the same package.json file.

-4. Push these changes to your main branch from the **Source Control** by first staging and commiting.
+4. Push these changes to your main branch from the **Source Control** by first staging and committing.
 ![pushChanges](./cicd32.png)

 <br>